vinithajeeva/ai-ml-capstone-project/README.md

 Each row in the file represents an user event.
 All events are related to products and users.
 There are different types of events.
 - event_time: Time when event happened at (in UTC).
 Converted to 'Shopping_time'
 - event_type: Typical funnel: view => cart => purchase
--- view - a user viewed a product
+- >view - a user viewed a product
--- cart - a user added a product to shopping cart
+- >cart - a user added a product to shopping cart
--- purchase - a user purchased a product
+- >purchase - a user purchased a product
 - product_id: ID of a product (dropped)
 - category_id: Product's category ID (dropped)
 - category_code: multi-hierarchical name of Product's category